 Many people view it as the way it is, instead of the way some men perceive it is.
 Two hundred years ago in “Persuasion,” Jane Austen had a man point out, “I do not think I ever opened a book in my life which had not something to say upon a woman’s inconstancy.
 Songs and proverbs all talk of woman’s fickleness.
 But perhaps you will say, these were all written by men.”
 I think it was Jamie Lee Curtis in a Los Angeles Times Calendar article who stated words to the affect that she was tired of getting scripts where she showed up on page 7 so the male lead would have someone to screw on page 70.
 Lillian Gish famously pointed out that “When I first went into the movies Lionel Barrymore played my grandfather.
 Later he played my father and finally he played my husband.
 If he had lived, I’m sure I would have played his mother.”

-We’ve become so accustomed to sexism that most think nothing of seeing women naked or nearly so while men are covered from top to bottom.
+We’ve become so accustomed to sexism and the male point of view that most think nothing of seeing women naked or nearly so while men are covered from top to bottom.
 This is the norm in everything from the earliest Hollywood movies to Eyes Wide Shut and Hotel Chevalier.
 Hollywood men are like Vatican sculptures: penises don’t exist.
 If they do, (large) prosthetic penises are currently favored.
 Prosthetic acoutrements and three-piece suits are rarely an option for women, who resort to surgery and starvation for the Barbie Doll body Hollywood idealizes and the world attempts to mimic with frightening if not fatal results.